 Pro: Requires little to no effort to get your floor spiffy

 Con: Robotic vacuums can sometimes confuse dark colors or geometric patterned rugs as the edge of a stair, causing them to pause their cleaning cycles

 The iRobot Roomba 690 has a low profile and the ability to adjust to all floor types.
 It automatically docks after cleaning, and it comes with "virtual wall" tech to keep it only in the rooms you want.
 Available Wi-Fi connectivity allows you to control the robot vacuum via a smartphone app.
 You can schedule up to seven cleaning sessions per week in advance, and support for Amazon Alexa and Google Assistant is also available.

 With a three-stage cleaning system, the Roomba 690 can handle dust, hair, and larger pieces of dirt.
 Robot vacuums aren't meant to replace traditional vacuums, but they definitely will keep your home tidier — with no effort on your end.
 This one even has a side brush on board for reaching edges and corners of your home.
-The Roomba 690 is easily one of the best options in its price range.
-It lacks some of the advanced cleaning features found in pricier robot vacuums, but it does all the basics well.
+The Roomba 690 is easily one of the best options in its price range, and Reviews.com agrees.
+It may lacks some of the advanced cleaning features found in pricier robot vacuums, but it does all the basics well.